 \section{Abstract}

-Risk-free rates (RFRs) play a central role in the reform of interest rate benchmarks.
+Alternative risk-free rates (RFRs) play a central role in the reform of interest rate benchmarks.
 We study a model for RFRs driven by a general affine process.
-In this context, under minimal assumptions, we derive explicit valuation formulas for forward-looking and backward-looking caplets/floorlets, term-basis caplets as well as 1-month and 3-month RFR futures contracts.
+Under minimal assumptions, we derive explicit valuation formulas for forward-looking and backward-looking caplets/floorlets, term-basis caplets as well as 1-month and 3-month RFR futures contracts.